 About forty avocado trees were planted here in the 1980s as shade trees and during the avocado season the farm supllies the produce to restaurants and households in nearby Bengaluru and far off Delhi and Jaipur.
 The farm also sees harvests of more local produce, like pepper, ginger, turmeric and taro roots, plus other exotic produce like shahtoot mulberry.

 Kerehaklu’s kitchen makes good use of rich harvest here, with a focus of local Malnad specialities like neer dosa, akki roti, kadabu and thatte idli that are accompanied by a selection of vegetarian as well as meat-based curries.

 The plantation with its many old trees, vegetable patch and coffee plants makes for a great place to walk around.
 Accompanied by your host, you will get a good understanding of every stage of coffee production.
-The plantation is also home to animals and birds like the Gaur, Barking Deer, Malabar Giant Squirrel, Greater Racket-tailed Drongo and Scarlet Minivet.
+The plantation is also home to animals like the Gaur, Barking Deer and Malabar Giant Squirrel and and birds like the Greater Racket-tailed Drongo and Scarlet Minivet.
 Peacocks too are regularly spotted, as are some of the big cats and wild elephants that have been known to visit the plantation mostly at night.
 Even they can’t seem to stay away from the fresh organic produce of the plantation!

 Price: Rs 6,900 for a couple per night.
 Includes all meals, plus guided morning hike and open-top jeep ride.
 There is a minimum stay requirement of two nights.